Trooping the Colour: Sovereign's birthday parade

-In the United Kingdom, Trooping the Colour is also known as the King's Birthday Parade.
-First performed during the reign of King Charles II (1660–1685), in 1748 it was decided that the parade of Trooping the Colour should mark the official birthday of the Sovereign.
-In 1760, after the accession of King George III, it became an annual event.
+In the United Kingdom, Trooping the Colour is also known as the "King's Birthday Parade" ("Queen's Birthday Parade" when the monarch is female).
+First performed during the reign of Charles II (1660–1685), in 1748 it was decided that the parade of Trooping the Colour should mark the official birthday of the Sovereign.
+In 1760, after the accession of George III, it became an annual event.

 In 1892, the only member of the royal family to attend was Prince George, Duke of Cambridge, due to court mourning for the death of Prince Albert Victor, Duke of Clarence.
 Queen Victoria herself only attended Trooping the Colour once, in 1895, when it was held at Windsor Castle.
 Although some elements of the parade have remained fairly constant, the ceremonial seen today was not fixed until 1889.

 Sovereign's "Official Birthday"

 Edward VII kept Trooping the Colour in May or June, because of the vagaries of British weather (his actual birthday being in November).
 It coincides with publication of the Birthday Honours List, and usually takes place at Horse Guards Parade by St James's Park, London.
 It is followed by a 41-gun salute at noon in Green Park, and a flypast over Buckingham Palace, watched by the royal family from the Palace balcony.

-Since 1959, it has been held on a Saturday in June.
+Since 1959, it has typically been held on a Saturday in June.
 From 1979 to 2017 it was always held on the Saturday from 11 to 17 June; however, in 2018 it was held on 9 June and in 2019 on 8 June.
 During 2020 and 2021, a modified ceremony took place at Windsor Castle, due to the COVID-19 pandemic.

 In 2022, Trooping the Colour was held on a Thursday, the date of 2 June coinciding with the anniversary of Queen Elizabeth II's coronation on 2 June 1953.

+In 2023, Charles III's first birthday parade as monarch took place on 17 June.